AndrewSales/XQS/README.md

     $Q{http://www.andrewsales.com/ns/xqs}uri
     $Q{http://www.andrewsales.com/ns/xqs}doc

 `$uri` should be a URI.
-If you XQuery processor supports it, you can use `$doc` to pass a document node instead.
+If your XQuery processor supports it, you can use `$doc` to pass a document node instead.

 ### Validate